Q&A with "The Speedo Movement"

 Finance has been my game for a very long time which has really restricted my capacity to get creative.
 My creativity has always been there I just needed an outlet and the freedom to hatch my ideas and I found that in fashion.

 My mum used to be both a fashion designer and interior designer so I lean on her quite a bit for inspiration and technical advice.
 Given my sister's experience as a professional swimmer, her knowledge of quality materials has also been an added bonus.

 Where is your favorite place to wear a Smithers suit?

-We’re spoilt for choice in Sydney with a vast coastline and countless beaches to take a dip in.
+We’re spoilt for choice in Sydney with a vast coastline and countless beaches to take a dip.
 We also have some of the best pools in the world, check out Bondi Icebergs or North Sydney Pool!

 If I had to choose one particular watering hole it would be Red Leaf Pool in Sydney’s Eastern Suburbs.
-The harbour-side pool has sweeping views of Sydney and a beautiful boardwalk around the perimeter with pontoons in the middle of the pool.
+The harbour-side pool has sweeping views of Sydney and a beautiful boardwalk around the perimeter with pontoons in the middle.
 The water is calm and the waves are minimal making it the perfect place to relax and unwind.